kt3k/cell/README.md

 From our observation, skilled jQuery developers always define DOM behaviors based on HTML classes.

-We borrowed this pattern, and `capsule` allows you to define behavior only based on HTML classes, not random combination of query selectors.
+We borrowed this pattern, and `cell` allows you to define behavior only based on HTML classes, not random combination of query selectors.

 ```html
 <div class="hello">John Doe</div>